Money Smarts Blog

 Be aggressive with your investments

 If you’re a Millennial, chances are you’re a bit conservative with your investments and may be a little freaked out by the stock market.
-It’s a no brainer, considering Millennials grew up through the Great Recession and have record amounts of student loan debt.
+It’s a no-brainer, considering Millennials grew up through the Great Recession, have weathered the COVID-10 pandemic and have record amounts of student loan debt.
 But don’t let any fear of the stock market or investing aggressively stop you from reaching your retirement goals quicker.

 Choose the more aggressive investment options for your 401(k) and/or IRA, and invest more in stocks than in bonds and other conservative investments.
 You have time on your side, so your portfolio will recover from any market fluctuations by the time you hit 65, and chances are pretty high that your average return will be well worth the risk.